South Florida Workers’ Compensation Attorneys

 If you or someone you know has been injured on the job, you may be entitled to workers’ compensation benefits.
 Contact us today to get the workers’ compensation benefits to which you are entitled!

 How It Works

 Our attorneys can help you file a successful workers’ comp claim.
 Florida’s workers’ comp system relies on an administrative court system and is intended to help cover lost wages and medical expenses – without assigning fault for the injury.
 An employer obtains workers’ compensation through self-insuring, private insurance, or state insurance.
 There’s no cost for this insurance to the employee, but when a workplace comp claim is filed, the worker can no longer sue his or her employer for further compensation to cover injury-related expenses.

 Workers’ compensation cases can be complicated.
-The experienced attorneys at LaBovick Law Group will assist you with the following steps to ensure you get the benefits you deserve:
+The experienced injury attorneys at LaBovick Law Group will assist you with the following steps to ensure you get the benefits you deserve:

 - Under Florida law, if you’ve been injured on the job, you must report the accident within 30 days.
 You must also file the lawsuit within 2 years.
 We’ll help make sure your employer has notified their insurance company within 7 days of your report, as mandated by law.